gravitational/teleport/docs/5.0/application-access.md

 ## Logging out of Applications

-When you log into an application you'll get a certificate and login session per your defined RBAC.
-If you want to force logout before this period you can force a log out by hitting `/teleport-logout`
+When you log into an application, you'll get a certificate and login session per your defined RBAC.
+If you want to force logout before this period you can force a log out by hitting the `/teleport-logout` endpoint:

 https://internal-app.teleport.example.com/teleport-logout